anyuzx/Prongs/src/contents/posts/2022-04-27-custom-matplotlib-style.md

 The issue with both of these methods is that you can not edit the text because the text is outlined.
 So far, I am not aware of any method that can do both
 LaTeX rendering and doesn't have missing font issue.

-Below are two examples of this custom style (both are slighted modified from the examples shown on the matplotlib document),
+Below are two examples of this custom style (both are slighted modified from the examples shown on the matplotlib document).
+If they are too small, you can right click on them and open them in a new tab.

 ![Example 1](/assets/images/posts/custom_matplotlib_style.png)